Introduction to natural perfumery

-In fact, the aromatic essences that were applied by the ancient parfumeur had healing powers and produced psycho-physical well-being.
+The aromatic essences that were applied by the ancient parfumeur had healing powers and produced psycho-physical well-being.
 Through olfaction, specific scents can activate bio-chemical processes in our body that foster ones own capacity for self-healing.
 The Arabian, Israelite and Egyptian parfumeur composed perfumes and went even further with incenses, baths, ointments, balms, and cosmetics.

 These remedies provided sophisticated delight and healing, the two natural functions of perfume.
 To inform oneself and become convinced of the healing power of aromatic essences, it is sufficient to consult any book on traditional pharmacopoeia.

 Nowadays, humankind uses more aromatic contents than ever before.
 Nearly all of these aromas are produced artificially, and the range of their use is wider than ever.
 Everyday we handle and ingest perfumes from commercial products.

 The gigantic expansion of perfumery is typical of our century and is caused by the exponential development of modern chemistry.
 The original natural olfactory jewels have been substituted by a chemical imitation.

 Humanity has even reached a point where “fragrant chemical bombs” have been created.
 Just by their smell, these “fragrant bombs” have the capacity to knock down a hostile army or population and turn it defenseless with sickness.

 The two natural functions of perfume – delight and healing – have been delegated to its artificial surrogate.
 Not only have original perfumes been replaced by chemical products, in addition, the science to cure diseases with perfumes has been usurped by the science that claims to cure with chemical substances.